About webPOISONCONTROL®

 What is webPOISONCONTROL?

-webPOISONCONTROL® is an innovative, online triage tool and app that guides users faced with a poison emergency through a series of simple questions to determine the toxicity.
-It helps you decide what to do when substances are swallowed, splashed in the eye or on the skin, inhaled, or injected.
-After providing the name of the substance, amount, age, weight, symptom status, and time since the exposure, the user is given a case-specific recommendation.
-That recommendation could be that it’s safe to stay home because toxicity is minimal, that Emergency Room (ER) evaluation is required, or that further guidance from Poison Control (a phone call to 1-800-222-1222) is needed.
-When it’s safe to stay home, the user is also given information on specific symptoms that are likely to occur and not of concern, and symptoms that should trigger a call to Poison Control or an ER visit, should they develop.
+webPOISONCONTROL is an innovative, online triage tool and app that guides users faced with a poison emergency through a series of simple questions to determine the toxicity.
+It helps you decide what to do when substances are swallowed, splashed in the eye or on the skin, inhaled, or injected, or when there's a bite or sting.
+After providing the name of the substance, amount, age, weight, specific symptoms and time since the exposure, the user is given a case-specific recommendation.
+That recommendation could be that it’s safe to stay home because toxicity is minimal, that Emergency Room (ER) evaluation is required, or that further guidance from a poison center (a phone call to 1-800-222-1222) is needed.
+When it’s safe to stay home, the user is also given information on specific symptoms that are likely to occur and not of concern, and symptoms that should trigger a call to a poison center or an ER visit, should they develop.

 Who are we?

-webPOISONCONTROL is brought to you by a group of forward-thinking poison control centers.
-It's the first fully-automated virtual poison center.
-As an interactive tool, it guides you through a specific poison exposure situation just as poison control centers would do if you called.
-The logic, algorithms and recommendations that power the tool are written by board-certified toxicology experts, each with decades of experience in poison control.
-The project is conducted under the auspices of the National Capital Poison Center in Washington, DC.
+webPOISONCONTROL was developed by a group of forward-thinking poison centers.
+It's the first fully-automated virtual Poison Control.
+As an interactive tool, it guides you through a specific poison exposure situation just as poison centers would do if you called.
+The logic, algorithms and recommendations that power the tool are written by board-certified toxicology experts, each with decades of experience in poison centers.
+The project is conducted under the auspices of the National Capital Poison Center which, since March 31, 2025, provides online help for poison exposures only and no longer operates a call center.

 How do I find or download webPOISONCONTROL?

 Expert guidance at the time of a poison emergency means that the best care is delivered quickly.
-Without poison control guidance, too many people just guess - resulting in needless ER visits for those who don’t need to see a doctor, and dire outcomes for those who stay home when they should have sought medical care.
-It’s widely accepted that poison control advice, provided by experts at the time of a possible poison emergency, is both life-saving and cost-saving.
+Without that expert help, too many people just guess - resulting in needless ER visits for those who don’t need to see a doctor, and dire outcomes for those who stay home when they should have sought medical care.
+It’s widely accepted that expert triage and treatment advice, provided at the time of a possible poison emergency, is both life-saving and cost-saving.

 Why was webPOISONCONTROL developed?

-Will webPOISONCONTROL save money through automation of Poison Control consults?
+Will webPOISONCONTROL save money through automation of consults?

 Despite providing life-saving and cost-saving services, most US poison centers struggle with inadequate funding.
-Once utilization increases, webPOISONCONTROL may decrease the cost of providing poison control services nationally, finally offering some relief from the financial challenges that poison centers have faced for decades.
-The price tag for the US poison control system was estimated at $136 million in 2011, and with healthcare inflation likely approached $153 million in 2015.
-The 55 US poison centers currently handle 2.06 million human poison exposures annually – about 5700 cases per day.
-Only time will tell whether the public will embrace an online alternative, but at least a third of human poison exposure cases could potentially be handled online.
-Public acceptance and use of an online solution remains the unknown factor in determining the magnitude of potential cost savings.
+As utilization increases, webPOISONCONTROL may begin to offer some relief from the financial challenges that poison centers have faced for decades.
+The price tag for all US poison centers was estimated at $136 million in 2011, and with healthcare inflation likely approached $153 million in 2015.
+The 53 US poison centers currently handle 2.08 million human poison exposures annually – about 5700 cases per day.
+About 44% of human poison exposure cases could potentially be handled online.
+Three currently unknown factors will determine the magnitude of any potential future cost savings, including: 1) public acceptance of the online Poison Control tool, 2) utilization rates for online Poison Control compared to poison centers that handle calls, and 3) the proportion of online cases that are diverted from poison centers compared to the proportion that are additional users who would not call.

-But webPOISONCONTROL won't replace traditional poison centers.
+To be clear, webPOISONCONTROL won't replace traditional poison centers.
 Instead, it augments their services, providing access to those who previously wouldn't call and facilitating continuity of guidance to those who start with an online case but need more help.
-Ideally webPOISONCONTROL will also free up limited poison control resources so traditional poison centers can deal with the continually increasing severity of reported cases.
+Ideally webPOISONCONTROL will also free up limited resources so traditional poison centers can deal with the continually increasing severity of reported cases.

-The State of Poison Control in the US: Facing Expanding Demands Despite Budget Cuts
+Dig Deeper: The State of Poison Centers in the US: Facing Expanding Demands Despite Budget Cuts

 How does webPOISONCONTROL determine whether a poison exposure is serious?

-webPOISONCONTROL is powered by more than 2800 ingredient-based algorithms, each matched to the corresponding ingredient(s) in more than 183,000 products and substances.
-More than 1.4 million product barcodes are linked in the product database.
-More than 725,000 product barcodes are linked in the product database.
-More algorithms, products and barcodes are added daily.
+webPOISONCONTROL is powered by more than 3000 ingredient-based algorithms, each matched to the corresponding ingredient(s) in more than 209,000 products and substances.
+More than more than 1.5 million product barcodes (UPCs) are linked in the product database, enabling more accurate and more efficient substance identification (users scan the barcode on the product instead of typing in the name).
+Additional algorithms, products and barcodes are added daily.
 The application core, the ingredient algorithms, provide age- or weight-based thresholds for each ingredient.
 Algorithms also outline the justification for the threshold, list the expected minor symptoms and the symptoms which require further medical evaluation, specify home treatment where appropriate, define the onset and duration of symptoms, and set a risk window beyond which significant toxicity is unlikely if clinical manifestations have not already begun.
-Special logic is incorporated to handle each formulation type, multi-ingredient products, multiple routes (swallowed, eye, skin, inhalation, injection, bite/sting), unknown amounts, unknown weight, and the minimum possible weight for age.
+Specialized logic is incorporated to handle each formulation type, multi-ingredient products, multiple routes (swallowed, eye, skin, inhalation, injection, bite/sting), unknown amounts, unknown weight, and the minimum possible weight for age.
 Users are encouraged (but not required) to provide an email address to receive a copy of the case and recommendations.
 The email address also serves as the key to case follow-up.
 Users are emailed at intervals appropriate to the substance kinetics and urged, for their own safety, to follow a link to a follow-up module.
 That module gathers information on what was actually done (stayed home, went to ER, admitted to hospital, etc) and what specific symptoms developed, if any.
-Symptoms are further evaluated and compared to worrisome effects of the poison exposure, triggering a change in the triage recommendation for the case if indicated.
+Symptoms are further evaluated and compared to worrisome effects of the poison exposure, triggering a change in the triage recommendation for the case, if indicated.

 It may be difficult to imagine the complexity of the engine driving this app.
-To support it, there are more than 50 administrative interfaces that enable tracking, linking and manipulation of products, images, barcodes, algorithms, and case data.
-Tools are also provided for quality assurance and analytics.
+To support it, there are more than 50 operational interfaces that enable tracking, linking and manipulation of products, images, barcodes, specific symptom categorization, algorithms, thresholds, and case data.
+Tools are also incorporated for quality assurance and analytics.

 Can I rely on the recommendations I get from webPOISONCONTROL?

-Consider webPOISONCONTROL your trusted online resource when someone is exposed to a substance (swallowed, splashed by, or inhaled) that might be poisonous and you need to know what to do. webPOISONCONTROL was developed by board-certified clinical and medical toxicologists with decades of experience in Poison Control.
+Consider webPOISONCONTROL your trusted online resource when someone is exposed to a substance (swallowed, splashed by, inhaled, injected or bitten) that might be poisonous, and you need to know what to do. webPOISONCONTROL was developed by board-certified clinical and medical toxicologists with decades of experience in poison centers.
 In addition to the toxicologists, Certified Specialists in Poison Information assist with product coding and barcode and algorithm linking.

-Each stage of development has been guided by poison control experts.
-These same experts also perform regular quality assurance – reviewing each case reported, recalculating the dose compared to the applicable threshold, and monitoring reports of ingredient to algorithm matches and reports of missing or incompatible information.
+Each stage of development has been guided by poison experts.
+These same experts also perform regular quality assurance – reviewing reported cases, recalculating the dose compared to the applicable threshold, assigning free-text entries to standardized symptoms, adjusting outcome coding, updating product entries, and monitoring reports of missing or incompatible information.

-What’s more, the webPOISONCONTROL resource is used by Poison Control if you call.
-The participating centers rely on these same 2800+ algorithms, using an expanded view of each algorithm or a "Calculate it For Me" interface to evaluate poison exposures reported by phone.
+What’s more, the webPOISONCONTROL resource is used in many poison centers to handle calls.
+The participating centers rely on these same 3000+ algorithms, using an expanded view of each algorithm or a "Calculate it For Me" interface to evaluate poison exposures reported by phone.

 An intensive online pilot test began on December 30, 2014.
-Since then, each case entered by the public has been carefully evaluated and the user experience monitored.
+Each case entered by the public was carefully evaluated and the user experience monitored.
 Tweaks were made to enhance the app, removing unnecessary questions and adjusting the presentation to enhance usability.
-The scope was expanded from pharmaceuticals to also include many household products, and from swallowed substances to eye, skin, inhalation and injection exposures.
-Triage thresholds were adjusted based on emerging toxicity data and feedback from the participating poison centers.
-Data from the pilot phase demonstrated that this method of delivering poison control guidance was both feasible and safe.
+The scope was expanded from pharmaceuticals to also include many household products, and from swallowed substances to eye, skin, inhalation, injection and bite/sting exposures.
+Triage thresholds are adjusted based on emerging toxicity data and feedback from participating poison centers.
+Data from the pilot phase demonstrated that this method of delivering guidance for poison exposures was both feasible and safe.

 Can I try it out so I'm prepared for an emergency?